derekwan1/sudokuReadme/README.md

 Here is a brief overview of each

 ## Cell
 A sudoku grid is a 9x9 grid; we're calling each of the individual 81 squares a `Cell`.
+`Cell`s will be populated with 0's by default.
+They also have a private attribute called `isFixed`.
+In case you're not familiar with the game, Sudoku puzzles are always filled with a few values initially, and you're asked to fill in the rest.
+The initial values that you're given cannot be changed.
+For these immutable cells, `isFixed` should be set to `true`.
+All other cells should have `isFixed` set to `false`

 ## Row
 As the name suggests, this represents a row in the Sudoku grid.
 Each row should contain 9 `Cell`s.
 We number the rows 0 through 8 from top to bottom.